gsoft-inc/wl-squide/CONTRIBUTING.md

 deploy-basic
 ```

-A prompt with a few questions will appear and then the sits will automatically be deployed to production.
+A prompt with a few questions will appear and then the site will automatically be deployed to production.

 ### The sample application with "endpoints"